OpenIPC/faceter/README.md

 - `libcurl.so` 4.x (the binary dlopens it under the names `libcurl.so.4.7.0`, `libcurl.so.4`, or `libcurl.so`; some vendors label it `lbicurl`).

 ### Quick start

+**No events are emitted unless motion detection stays enabled inside `majestic`, so turn it on before launching the detector.**

 ```bash
 scp faceter-detector root@camera:/usr/bin/